amerine/amerine.github.com/_posts/2010-02-24-rvm-rails3-ruby-1-9-2-setup.markdown

 ---
 title: Rails 3.0 Setup using rvm & Ruby 1.9.2
-layout: post
+layout: master
 ---
 ##Intro
 People want to start working on apps in  Rails 3.0.
 Rails 3 is supporting ruby 1.8.7 and ruby 1.9.2.
 These instructions will assist you with getting Rails 3 and ruby 1.9.2 installed.
 I'm tossing this up here to have something to point people to when they have questions.

 I'm making a few assumptions:

 1. You're on OS X Snow Leopard (x86_64) (Most of these instructions will work on any \*nix box.
 Leave a comment if you have trouble.)
 2. You have macports install (or readline installed somewhere else on your box)

 ##Install Ruby Version Manager

 <div class="panel">
   Note: Just run this command and follow the instructions.
 </div>

 {% highlight console %}